emcog/palladium/site/events/show-02.md

         {
             title: "TOYBOX - KAMARI ROMEO",
             image: "/images/events/toybox.jpg",
-            summary: Toybox is an album of spoken word poems written exploring how childhood traumas shape the people we become..."
+            summary: "Toybox is an album of spoken word poems written exploring how childhood traumas shape the people we become..."
         },
         {
             title: "PATSY MAY – LAURA BACON",
             image: "/images/events/patsy-may-laura-bacon.jpg",
-            summary: All round diva and Britain's got talent semi finalist, Patsy May brought to you buy the Banksy of puppetry...
+            summary: "All round diva and Britain's got talent semi finalist, Patsy May brought to you buy the Banksy of puppetry..."
         },
         {
             title: "I MADEMOISELLE LYCHEE – AYA NAKAMURA",